 This one might be easy to overlook, but yes, examine the filter.
 Changing your filters in every appliance that circulates air within your home is crucial to both functionality and lifespan, and also to the comfort of your entire household.
 When any appliance cannot push air through easily, it works extra-hard to do its job – and that causes it to overheat and automatically turn off as a result.
 That could easily be your “broken furnace.”
 If you use the less-expensive filters, it’s important to change them at least once a month to be safe.
 Pleated filters are usually good for about three months, but you should still inspect just to be sure.
 Regardless of which kind of filter you buy, if you have pets, a lot of foot traffic, or any major dust generator, definitely check your filter once in a while!

 Are you noticing temperature inconsistencies in certain rooms?
 Did you jump to the conclusion that it has to be your furnace?
 Well, think again, and do this check: First, make sure all of the registers in the rooms in question are open, then check your ductwork.
 Examine as much of the visible portions as possible.
 Do you see any gaps?
 If so, reseal them with metal duct tape and see if that does the trick.
 Then, make sure that the dampers are open.

-One Hour Heating & Air Conditioning® of Ramsey Is Here for All of Your Furnace Needs
+Northern's One Hour Heating & Air Conditioning® Is Here for All of Your Furnace Needs